ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 do not raise an error.

 Note that many protocol properties have a corresponding selection property which asks for a protocol providing a specific transport feature that is controlled by the protocol property.

 ### Control Properties {#control-props}

-Control properties signals state changes to the transport system.
+Control properties control the local transport system behavior or request state changes in the local transport system.
+Depending on the protocols used, setting these properties might also influence the protocol state machine.
 See {{send-final}} for an example.

 ### Intents {#intents}